 sudo apt install software-properties-common apt-transport-https curl ca-certificates -y

 If unsure, run the command; it will not harm you.
-These are the most common software packages found on nearly all Linux distributions.
+These are common software packages found on nearly all Linux distributions.

-There are three options for the Brave Browser installation: stable, beta, and nightly builds.
-The stable version is recommended for most users as it offers the most reliable browsing experience.
-However, if you are an advanced user or curious about upcoming features, you can install the beta or nightly build repositories, which are separate installations.
+Next, Brave Browser offers three repository options: stable, beta, and nightly builds.
+The stable version is recommended for most users as it delivers reliable performance.
+However, advanced users or those curious about upcoming features can install the beta or nightly repositories, which run as separate installations alongside the stable version.

 To import the GPG key for the stable version of Brave Browser, execute the following command:

-Next, add the stable repository by running this command:
+Next, download and add the stable repository configuration by running this command:

 To import the GPG key for the beta version of Brave Browser, execute the following command:

-Next, add the beta repository by running this command:
+Next, download and add the beta repository configuration by running this command:

 To import the GPG key for the nightly version of Brave Browser, execute the following command:

-Next, add the nightly repository by running this command:
+Next, download and add the nightly repository configuration by running this command:

-After adding the desired Brave repository, you must update the package list to include the newly added repository.
-To do this, execute the following command:
+After adding the desired Brave repository, update the package list to include the newly added packages.
+Execute the following command:

 sudo apt update

-Depending on the repositories you imported in the previous section, you can install the Brave Browser stable version or any other branches (beta or nightly).
-This guide will cover the installation commands for all options.
+Now that the repositories are configured, you can install the Brave Browser stable version or any other channel (beta or nightly).
+The commands below cover all installation options.

 To install the stable version of Brave Browser, execute the following command in your terminal: